-

 Introduction

-An enterprise may have multiple Business Units in turn each unit consists of multiple Business Orchestrations.
+An enterprise may have multiple Business Units; each unit consists of multiple Business Orchestrations.
 Visualizing such complex Business solutions and representing them in a simplified manner is a big challenge.

 This challenge can be solved by representing the business orchestrations as Business Applications and business units as Business Application Groups.